ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 ```
 {: pre}

-When you restart an instance, check the instance status in the {{site.data.keyword.cloud}} Console and wait until the *Status* field shows *Active* with a green checkmark.
+When you restart an instance, check the instance status in the {{site.data.keyword.cloud_notm}} Console and wait until the *Status* field shows *Active* with a green checkmark.
 Then, use the following command to manually start the cluster.

 ```sh